Jimbly/dcjam2024/Jimb-TODO.md

 * hi score list

 Polish
+* fill in empty space in UI with some noise at least
 * show explore percent (and monster count?) on minimap
 * add unlockable doors to get back to the Solitude entrances
 * consistent ability icons